 The magnificent throne room in the 15th century BC palace of Knossos in Crete at the center of Minoan civilization is considered the oldest such room in Europe.

 The Minoan civilization flourished for approximately two thousand years.

-The magnificent Knossos complex had large palace buildings, extensive workshop installations and luxurious rock-cut cave and tholos tombs.
+The magnificent Knossos complex had large palace buildings, extensive workshop installations, and a luxurious rock-cut cave and tholos tombs.
 As a major center of trade and the economy, Knossos maintained ties with the majority of cities in the Eastern Mediterranean.

-It was based around a central courtyard with more than one thousand interlinked, maze-like halls and chambers.
+It was based around a central courtyard with more than a thousand interlinked, maze-like halls and chambers.

 Minoan palace of Knossos home to the oldest throne in Europe

 The throne room was unearthed in 1900 by British archaeologist Arthur Evans during the first phase of his excavations in Knossos.

 It was found in the center of the palatial complex and west of the central court.
 The chamber contains an alabaster seat on the north wall, identified by Evans as a “throne,” while two Griffins resting on each side are gazing at it, seemingly paying obeisance to the figure who sits there.

 They represent mythical creatures that combine a lion and an eagle—two beasts that rule the land and the earth and symbolize divinity and kingship.
 However, these griffins are unusual because although they are beautifully elaborated with collars and something like a crown, they do not have wings.